 1. Create a Contest

 You can get started by creating a contest for the type of design work you want to be created.
+The new 2.0 update makes this a breeze and the user experience is excellent.
 There are some boxes to fill out helping you to submit as much detail as needed for a brief for the designers.

 2. Set a Prize Amount

 Next, you need to set a prize amount for the work.

 You can choose from their recommended prices, or set the price of your choosing (DesignContest have minimum bid amounts).

 Keep in mind that the higher the prize, the higher quality designers, and more entries your contest will attract.